-Ehlers-Danlos syndrome - Skin
+Ehlers-Danlos syndrome in Child

-- Vascular (type IV): Estimated 1 in 100-200 000 people affected, this is one of the most serious subtypes, and patients often have a shortened lifespan secondary to arterial, uterine, or intestinal rupture.
+- Vascular (type 4): Estimated 1 in 100-200 000 people affected; this is one of the most serious subtypes, and patients often have a shortened lifespan secondary to arterial, uterine, or intestinal rupture.
 Characterized by thin, translucent skin with prominent veins and extensive bruising, and joint hypermotility limited to the digits.
-Spontaneous rupture of mid- to large-size arteries can occur in childhood, although most often occurs in the third or fourth decade.
+Spontaneous rupture of mid- to large-size arteries can occur in childhood, although this most often occurs in the third or fourth decade.
 Distinctive facial features include protruding eyes, thin nose and lips, small chin, and sunken cheeks.
 There is significant risk in surgery due to poor wound healing and bleeding.

 Related topic: Cystic medial necrosis